miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 enough" tools that have become free, time-tested and are just accessible enough for the average person.

-## Lessons from the Amiga: Loving the Abstractions
+## Learning from Technology's Past: The Amiga Legacy

 It's not always smooth sailing.
 The carpet can be pulled out from under you, no matter how well you prepare.
 The idea is to make smart choices, so a good deal of what you know and your hard-won muscle memory and habits remain applicable.

-## Falling Out of Love with Hardware, Finding Magic Again
+## Embracing Timeless Abstractions Over Temporary Hardware

 I fell in love with the Amiga Computer some 30 years ago and have been trying to recapture that magic ever since.
 I've concluded that you shouldn't fall in love